Proving Your Car Accident Case

 A defendant in an auto accident case may contend that the crash did not cause the injuries you suffered.
 For instance, the defendant may argue that your back injury or whiplash was due to an event that happened before the collision.

-Millar & Mixon, LLC can counter this argument by reviewing medical records and consulting with physicians and accident reconstruction experts.
+The Millar Law Firm can counter this argument by reviewing medical records and consulting with physicians and accident reconstruction experts.
 We will seek to establish how the crash, in fact, contributed to your physical and emotional injuries and not some other factor.

 Did You Suffer Damages from the Car Crash?